 - Implement SafERteens across multiple clinical settings and examine associated implementation outcomes.

-- Determine the efficacy of pairing implementation strategies with health care provider (i.e., nurses, social workers) engagement strategies to increase and sustain the reach of SafERteens.
+- Test health care provider engagement strategies to increase and sustain the reach of SafERteens.

-- Examine the cumulative effect of implementing SafERteens across multiple healthcare settings for reducing community violence and gun violence outcomes.
+- Examine the effects of implementing SafERteens across multiple healthcare settings for reducing community violence and youth firearm violence specifically.